 - 1/2 cup (one stick) salted butter

 - 1/2 cup extra virgin olive oil

 - 1 cup of a lighter colored beer (dark beers like Guiness will be too overbearing for the seafood)

 - 1-2 Tbsp. of a mixed seasoning of your choice, use the smaller amount if the mix is very finely ground like Old Bay and the larger amount if it is more chunky (I used one that had dried citrus peels along with other spices, salt, pepper, and some sugar)

 - Salt and pepper to taste, but you will not need it if your seasoning mix already has it

 If your seafood was frozen, it must be defrosted and rinsed first.
 Follow the instructions for defrosting on the packaging.
+Be sure to check your seafood over for any broken bits of shells and remove them.
 Preheat the oven to 400 F.

 Heat the butter and oil together until the butter is completely melted.
 Pour the beer in a bowl or a sauce pot and add in the seasonings.
 Stir until the seasonings are thoroughly blended in and any salt or sugar in the mix is completely dissolved.
 Add the butter and olive oil mixture and heat until very hot but not boiling.

 Spread your seafood out onto a shallow roasting pan just large enough to hold them.
 They should not be piled so deep that you can’t see the pieces on the bottom, but they don’t have to be in a single layer, either.
 Evenly drizzle the beer mixture over all the seafood.
 Make sure that every piece has gotten some of the liquid on them.